 Different Types of Air Conditioning

-• Window Air Conditioners: If you walk down the city street in New Albany, IN And Surrounding Areas during the summer you may see white plastic boxes sticking out of windows.
+• Window Air Conditioners: If you walk down the city street in New Albany, IN and surrounding areas during the summer you may see white plastic boxes sticking out of windows.
 Those are window air conditioners.
 These are mounted in a window and push hot air out the back while blowing cold air through the front.

-• Central Air Conditioning: This is pretty common in most single-family homes in New Albany, IN And Surrounding Areas.
+• Central Air Conditioning: This is pretty common in most single-family homes in New Albany, IN and surrounding areas.
 It uses all the components we described above in the most effective form of air conditioning controlled by a central thermostat.

 • Portable Air Conditioners: Similar to a window system, a portable AC cools one small room if you don’t have another cooling option.